deepmtch/deepmtch.github.io/_posts/2024-07-16-how-to-input-and-output-tables-in-chatgpt.md

 title: "Using Tables with ChatGPT: A Simple Solution"
 published: true
 date: 2024-07-16
 excerpt: "Tired of messy tables in ChatGPT?
-Our free GPT Styler tool converts Excel/Word tables to ChatGPT-friendly formats instantly.
+The free GPT Styler tool converts Excel/Word tables to ChatGPT-friendly formats instantly.
 Copy, paste, click - done.
 See how this simple tool can streamline your work with AI."
 ---

 # A Simple Way to Use Tables with ChatGPT

-Ever tried to paste a table into ChatGPT and ended up with a jumbled mess?
-We've got a solution for you.
-Our free [GPT Styler tool](https://blog.formix.ai/tools/gpt-styler/) helps you easily convert tables between different formats, making them ChatGPT-friendly.
+Pasting tables into ChatGPT often results in a jumbled mess.
+The free [GPT Styler tool](https://blog.formix.ai/tools/gpt-styler/) converts tables between different formats, making them ChatGPT-friendly.

 ![Screenshot clicking button to convert to markdown](/assets/img/how-to-input-and-output-tables-in-chatgpt/overview.gif)